kobertlam/Energy_ETF_RYE_Forecast/README.md

 `Yfinance` package is used to acquire the data though Yahoo Finance api.
 Pandas is used to clean the data and export to our local PostgreSQL database.

-In a saparate notebook, pandas is used with a SQL query to join two tables and import them from our local PostgreSQL database into our notebook.
+In a separate notebook, pandas is used with a SQL query to join two tables and import them from our local PostgreSQL database into our notebook.
 Then, Pandas is used to perform further analysis.

 ## Machine Learning